 He entered a plea of guilty to unlawful entry on enclosed land in the Local Court.
 This charge is what most people refer to as a break and enter, or burglary.

-Defence case focused on client’s prospects of rehabilitation
+Unlawful entry defence case focused on client’s prospects of rehabilitation

 O’Brien Criminal and Civil Solicitors assisted PG in the preparation of his sentencing case.
 The defence emphasised PG’s attempt at rehabilitation as shown by his successful completion of a residential rehabilitation program.
-An alcohol and drug case management plan was put in place to assist PG in his rehabilitation.
+An alcohol and drug case management plan was in place to assist PG in his rehabilitation.

 If you have been charged with break and enter offences, speak to an experienced Sydney criminal lawyer.
 Call us on (02) 9261 4281 to book a free initial consultation.
 We’re also on a 24-hour phone / text at: 0421 373 961